ConvenientMall/CSE13S-Work/README.md

-# 2021 spring UCSC cse13s projects
+# 2021 Spring UCSC CSE13S projects

 From Professor Darrell Long's class, all assignments in this repository orginate from his class.
 Not for reuse by other students.